Adroiti/docs-for-code-review-tools/RuboCop/Style-TrivialAccessors.md

 ## Description

-This cop looks for trivial reader/writer methods, that could have been created with the attr_* family of functions automatically.
+This rule looks for trivial reader/writer methods, that could have been created with the attr_* family of functions automatically.

-### Example
+## Examples

 ```ruby
 # bad